Piattie/My-Portfolio-Webpage/README.md

 ---

 This description provides a concise overview of the website's content and features, emphasizing its design, structure, and the technologies used.
-Feel free to adjust or expand upon it as needed for your README file.

 ## Screenshot
 [Piattie's Portfolio Website Screenshot](./assets/Images/My-Portfolio-Webpage-Snapshot.GIF)